Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 Feed Your Starter

-- To make this bread, you need 120g total of active sourdough starter.
-If you want to make this dough in the morning, I suggest feeding your starter before bed: 13g starter, 65g flour, 65g water.
-This will give you a little more than you need.
+- To make this bread, you need 120g total active sourdough starter.
+If you want to mix the dough in the morning, feed your starter before bed using a 1:5:5 ratio: 13g starter, 65g flour, and 65g water.
+This gives you active starter for the morning with a little extra left over to maintain your starter.

 Mix Your Dough

 - Get three medium-sized bowls. • In the first bowl, whisk 116 g water with 2 tsp red yeast rice powder.
-Then, add 40 g active sourdough starter, 166 g bread flour, and 3 g sea salt. • In the second bowl, whisk 116 g water with 1 tsp blue spirulina powder.
-Then, add 40 g active sourdough starter, 166 g bread flour, and 3 g sea salt. • In the third bowl, whisk 116 g water with 40 g active sourdough starter.
-Then, add 166 g bread flour and 3 g sea salt.
+Add 40 g active sourdough starter, 166 g bread flour, and 3 g sea salt. • In the second bowl, whisk 116 g water with 1 tsp blue spirulina powder.
+Add 40 g active sourdough starter, 166 g bread flour, and 3 g sea salt. • In the third bowl, whisk 116 g water with 40 g active sourdough starter.
+Add 166 g bread flour and 3 g sea salt.

-- Knead all three bowls of dough, washing any food dye off your hands between each, until each is a shaggy dough with no dry bits of flour remaining.
-Cover each bowl (I used an upside-down plate and sheet tray) and let rest for 30 minutes.
+- Mix the ingredients in each bowl until a shaggy dough forms, then knead each dough until no dry bits of flour remain, washing any color off your hands between bowls.
+Cover each bowl — I used an upside-down plate and sheet tray — and let rest for 30 minutes.

 Stretch and Folds